PrabhanjanJois/Quiz-Application-CC-React-TypeScript-M-UI/README.md

 Quiz/Trivia application with specific requirements was been asked to be built in second assignment at Cognitive clouds, Here I have made my sncire effort to complete that assignment.
 \
 \
+Have deployed this application in <b> Netlify </b>
+\
+Click the link to open the application https://taupe-sunburst-90ff99.netlify.app/
+\
 <b>_This Quiz app takes inputs as:_</b>
 * Name.
 * Gender.